polkadot-fellows/RFPs/README.md

 ## Guidelines

-Important information for the management of RFPs by RFP proposers and Fellowship members.
+Important information for the management of RFPs.

 |Steps |Description |Participants |
 |------|------------|-------------|